-Students will paint a landscape piece of their choosing with professional instruction over a 6-week course using oil paints.
+Students will bring a color photo of a landscape of their choosing to paint with professional instruction over a 6-week course using oil paints.
 The course will focus on drawing techniques, color value, color theory, and color mixing.
 The instructor will provide demonstration and assistance as necessary for students as they work on their painting.
 The course will culminate in a completed piece with an opportunity for assessment of the work created.
 This course is suitable for artists of all levels.

 April 6, 13, & 27 10am – 12pm May 4, 11, & 18 10am -12pm